MAST Educational Programs

 MAST is now offering NON-VOCATIONAL science educational programs.

 We have developed certificate programs and awards.
-These are for demonstrating competence within MAST or SAS only and are not intended for use outside of MAST or SAS.
+These are for demonstrating competence within MAST only and are not intended for use outside of MAST.

-To take advantage of these programs you must be a member of MAST or SAS.
+To take advantage of these programs you must be a member of MAST.
 We cannot issue certificates or awards to non-members.
 There is no cost to getting either a certificate or a degree.

 How We Conduct Learning Projects

 MAST is not a traditional educational setting.
-First, our program is intended only for amateur science within MAST or SAS.
+First, our program is intended only for members of MAST.
 We do things through actions, not passive lectures and passive reading.
 We also realize that there are many different possible pathways to the same end, thus there are no specific course structures.
 As you will see below you get points (credits) for doing specific types of things.
 Instead of classes we have learning projects.
 You perform a learning project by using an existing list of topics, or by generating your own such list.
 You then proceed through each topic, in order, developing a set of notes.
 These notes are your principal requirement for finishing a learning project.
-Most people will use a written notebook.
-Some courses, those that do not require experimental projects, can be kept on a computer.
+Most people will use an electronic document format, we recommend using Mathematica, but any program can be used so long as the output can be made in .pdf format.
+Some projects, those requiring experiments or observations, must be kept in a written notebook where each entry is dated as you enter it.
 I recommend that you write by hand, since your notebook will be more intimate for you.
-Your notebook will become a fundamental tool for your understanding, because it is both personal for you, and it is entirely your own work; in a very real sense it becomes your textbook into the subject of the course.
+Your notebook will become a fundamental tool for your understanding, because it is both personal for you, and it is entirely your own work; in a very real sense it becomes your textbook into the subject of the project.
 This is particularly nice when you consider that modern textbooks in science and mathematics can easily exceed $100.

-Below you will see a list of CORE learning projects, these are the foundation of the program.
+Below you will see a list of CORE learning projects, these are the foundations of the program.
 These projects require a total of two points to complete them.
 This means that a notebook, while necessary, is not sufficient for these elementary projects to provide the required points; you fall short by a point.
 You will need to do things to get the remaining point.
 It is your instructor who will award these points to you.
 These points will be awarded following meetings with your instructor.
 These meetings can be one-on-one or there may be other students doing the same thing.
-Such meetings may be in person, over the phone, or over the Internet by email or even web conferencing.
+Such meetings may be in person, over the phone, or over the Internet by email or even web-based conferencing.
 Each meeting may involve discussions of difficulties you are having in understanding, presenting work you have done, conducting experiments, and even conducting a lecture course of your own (see below for specific details on how to accumulate points).
 Unlike traditional venues that force you to adopt their schedule, MAST allows you as much time as you need to fully understand the subject you are tackling.
 I do not recommend that you mail your notebook to your instructor.
 Instead you should either scan the notebook into a computer, or photocopy the pages and mail the photocopies.
+Better still, transcribe your notebook into an electronic document and send that to your instructor.

 When you choose a notebook, it is important to choose a bound notebook that is at least 100 pages long.
 In some projects, particlarly those that are more mathematical or theoretical , you may substitute binders or even computer notes as no data integrity issues are likely to arise.

 As stated above, you work from topic lists created by or for you (see Fields of Study for possible links to already prepared topic lists).
 Each topic in the topic list will be the subject of many work sessions.
 Each work session will consist of a number of tasks for you to perform.
 When you have mastered one topic you may then move on to the next until you are done with that learning project.
 Then you can move on to the next project.
-Eventually you are done with your program of study.
+Eventually you are done with your stated project, though you might be able to expand on it endlessly.
 You can find details on how to keep a learning project notebook below.
 Almost all of the responsibility for completing a project is on you.
-Consider the advice given by your instructor carefully, as they will be awarding you the points for your course.
-You may proceed at your own pace, but I urge you to do at least some work on your project each week.
+Consider the advice given by your instructor carefully, as they will be awarding you the points for your project.
+You may proceed at your own pace, but I urge you to do at least some work on your project each week to keep it fresh.
 The idea is for you to learn how to do things on your own.
 Here is a good way to approach each topic in the lists below:

 1. Attempt a general definition or explanation of the topic, even if it is imperfect.